jwliao1209/Taiwan-LLaMa-Instruction-Tuning/README.md

 ## Demo
-To demo the conversation with Taiwan-LLaMa model, you can run the commad:
+To demo the conversation with Taiwan-LLaMa model, you can run the command:
 ```
 python demo.py --method <support method: lora-fine-tune, zero-shot, and few-shot>
                --base_model_path <pretrain model folder> \